Repricing risk in the times of COVID-19Thoughts and questions for the valuation community and interested stakeholders

 Since March 2020, certain industries have been hit hard, some have demonstrated resilience and others have enjoyed accelerated growth.
 Industry and company-specific factors must be applied to more generic inputs to produce a sound valuation analysis.
 The discounted cash flow (DCF) method should be the primary approach during this period.

 When markets are in turmoil, what is the meaning of “fair” in the definition of fair market value’ (FMV)?
-If markets were temporarily rendered illiquid and inefficient, should the prohibition against hindsight evidence be relaxed to help the valuator arrive a better valuation conclusion?
+If markets were temporarily rendered illiquid and inefficient, should the prohibition against hindsight evidence be relaxed to help the valuator arrive at a better valuation conclusion?

 We hope this article will help you explore these and related ideas – and as always help distinguish value from price.

-The COVID-19 landscape: an overview
+The COVID-19 landscape

 What was known or knowable and what did the market say?